doctorfree/MusicPlayerPlus/README.md

 ### Custom key bindings

-A few custom key bindings are configured during MusicPlayerPlus initialization with the `mpcinit` command.
+A few custom key bindings are configured during MusicPlayerPlus initialization with the `mppinit` command.
 These are purely for convenience and can be altered or removed if desired.

 Tmux custom key bindings are defined in `$HOME/.tmux.conf`.